 If you’re looking for more of a challenge, try running or biking up nearby Mount Adams, an upscale residential neighborhood and geographical landmark.

 Mirror Lake is a great place to relax and take in the scenery, enjoy the fresh air, and watch the world go by.
 The lake features the Bettman Fountain and is a popular spot for wedding photos.
-And if you visit in the spring, don’t miss the Hinkle Magnolia Garden, which is a beautifully serene location for a spot of meditation and mindfulness.
+And if you visit in the spring, don’t miss the Hinkle Magnolia Garden, a beautifully serene location for meditation and mindfulness.

 31. Cincinnati Playhouse in the Park